CentaurusInfra/mizar/docs/design/Zeta_System_Design.md

 A novel solution for this problem has been developed and the detail will be available in the short future.

-##### 4.1.3 DFN And DFT
+##### 4.1.3 FTN And DFT

-DFN nodes are internal Zeta Network Nodes within a ZGC.
-DFN offers lookaside assistance to FWD hence they are not required to be attached to the same Tenant network as Compute Nodes.
+FTN nodes are internal Zeta Network Nodes within a ZGC.
+FTN offers lookaside assistance to FWD hence they are not required to be attached to the same Tenant network as Compute Nodes.
 Inter-connecting DFWs and FDNs on an Isolated network avoids interfering between ZGC internal